discorb-lib/discorb/README.md

 ----

-discorb is a Discord API wrapper written in Ruby.
+discorb is a Discord API wrapper for Ruby, Using [socketry/async](https://github.com/socketry/async).

 ## Installation